AshleyTuring/DecentralML/docker/README.md

 If you are on a non Linux distribution, you can just use the commands in each file in a terminal, individually.
 Make sure to set the correct environmental variables.

+## Requirements

+Before running the docker containers, make sure that:

+- You have a folder and subfolder called `decentralml/assets` in your home folder (or the home folder of the user you are going to use to run the dockers)
+- If you are simulating the remote storage, also create a folder and subfolder `decentralml/remote` in the same home folder.
+- If you want to test some examples, copy the content of the `asset` folder in the python client `substrate-client-decentralml` in the previously created folder `decentralml/assets`

 ## Run node and client

 To run the node and client, use the provided `docker-compose.yml` file provided in this repo.
 To launch the node and all the clients, one for each role, from a terminal pointed at the same location of the `docker-compose.yml` file, execute the command: